tim-butterworth/tdd-katas/tdd-angular/todo-list/README.md

 Then the originally selected todo should no longer be selected

 `Notes`
-Selected todos should be unselectable
+A selected todo should be unselectable when a different todo is selected